On this page:

 - Increasing energy levels and boosting the immune system.

-- Managing breathlessness caused by asthma and Long Covid.
+- Helps the fight of breathlessness caused by pulmonary diseases, asthma or long Covid.

-- Developing body awareness, concentration, mindfulness, focus, and stamina.
+- Develops body awareness, concentration, mindfulness, focus, and stamina.

 Laurent’s breathing teachings combine ancient wisdom with contemporary insight.
 His pranayama and breathwork group and private classes are designed to be practical, easy to understand, and supportive in long term.